dmnks/rpm/tests/README.md

 The test suite is written using GNU Autotest and, once built, is a standalone bash script named `rpmtests` which must be run as root and exercises the RPM installation in the root filesystem.
+The tests that need to modify the root filesystem get a writable, disposable snapshot of it.

-When hacking on RPM, installing the build artifacts natively is typically not desired so `make check` runs the script in a container on top of a minimal OS filesystem tree that mirrors the host OS and includes a fresh installation of RPM in the configured prefix.
+When hacking on RPM, installing the build artifacts natively is typically not desired so, by default, `make check` runs this script in a container on top of a minimal OS image that mirrors the host OS and includes an installation of RPM in the configured prefix.

 ## Running tests